San Francisco’s Existing Buildings Ordinance

-San Francisco’s Existing Commercial Buildings Ordinance applies to existing commercial buildings with 10,000 square feet or more of space that is heated or cooled.
+San Francisco’s Existing Buildings Ordinance applies to existing commercial buildings with 10,000 square feet or more of space that is heated or cooled and existing multi-family residential buildings with 50,000 square feet of space or more that is heated or cooled.
 The Ordinance has two separate requirements:

 The building owner must report the total amount of energy that the building uses every year using the US Environmental Protection Agency’s free ‘ENERGY STAR Portfolio Manager’ website.
 The benchmark report must be submitted to the San Francisco Department of the Environment through the Portfolio Manager by April 1st each year.

-The City provides instructions consisting of a 6-step guide with links to 30 resources available, including a 32-page Benchmarking Guide.
-Visit: How to Comply with Benchmarking in San Francisco
+For more information about the San Francisco Ordinance, call Chuck at 415-937-5046.
+Also, the City provides instructions consisting of a 6-step guide with links to 30 resources available, including a 32-page Benchmarking Guide.